-Information on R&TTE Directive equipment classes is available in the EFIS database link.
+Information on RE Directive radio equipment classes is available in the EFIS database link.

 The CEPT country codes used in this Recommendation can be seen under link.

-CEPT has adopted this Recommendation to deal with Short Range Devices and the European Telecommunications Standards Institute (ETSI) has now developed harmonised European standards for the majority of these devices.
-Other standards or technical specifications will be applicable within the framework of the R&TTE Directive for placing on the market.
+CEPT has adopted this Recommendation to deal with Short Range Devices and the European Telecommunications Standards Institute (ETSI) has developed harmonised European standards in support of the RE Directive (2014/53/EU) for the majority of these devices.

-The term "Short Range Device" (SRD) is intended to cover the radio transmitters which provide either uni-directional or bi-directional communication which have low capability of causing interference to other radio equipment.
+The term "Short Range Device" (SRD) is intended to cover the radio equipment which have low capability of causing interference to other radio equipment.
 SRDs use either integral, dedicated or external antennas and all modes of modulation can be permitted subject to relevant standards.
 SRDs are not considered a "Radio Service" under the ITU Radio Regulations (Article 1).

-"The CEPT has considered the use of SRD devices on board aircraft and it has concluded that, from the CEPT regulatory perspective, such use is allowed under the same conditions provided in the relevant Annex of Recommendation 70-03.
-For aviation safety aspects, the CEPT is not the right body to address this matter which remains the responsibility of aircraft manufacturers or aircraft owners who should consult with the relevant national or regional aviation bodies before the installation and use of such devices on board aircraft."
+Use of SRD devices on board aircraft is allowed under the same conditions provided in the relevant Annex of Recommendation 70-03.
+CEPT does not address aviation safety aspects.
+Aircraft manufacturers and aircraft owners should consult the relevant national or regional aviation bodies before installing and using such devices on board aircraft.

-For Short Range Devices individual licenses are normally not required.
-Where licenses are required this is stated in the relevant Annex.
+For Short Range Devices individual licenses are normally not required unless this possibility is stated within the relevant Annex.

 The following annexes define the regulatory parameters as well as additional information about harmonised standards, frequency issues and important technical parameters.
-Other technical parameters are indicated in the relevant standard.
+Technical parameters are indicated in the relevant harmonised standard.

 Appendix 2 covers the relevant ECC/ERC Decisions, Recommendations, ETSI standards and EC Decisions.

 Member States of EU/EFTA may allow, at national level, equipment to operate under more permissive conditions than specified in the EC Decision if permitted by that EC Decision.
-However, in this case such equipment could not operate throughout the European Community without restrictions and would therefore be considered as "Class 2" equipment under the classification in the 1999/5/EC (R&TTE) Directive.
+However, in this case such equipment could not operate throughout the European Community without restrictions and would therefore be considered as "Class 2" equipment under the classification related to the RE Directive (2014/53/EU).

 "The European Conference of Postal and Telecommunications Administrations,